-The "revolving door" problem linking private interests and government decision-makers has become an important mechanism in the implementation of influence peddling.
-The revolving door problem is premised on the assumption that there is a market for the services of ex-government employees.
-However, no attempt has been made to provide a measure of the value of these services, nor to evaluate the effect of regulations intended to curb this practice.
-This paper attempts to fill this gap by utilizing an event-study methodology to measure the effect of gaining "access" to government under alternative regulations.
+The revolving door problem linking private interests and government decision makers has become an important mechanism in the implementation of influence peddling.
+The revolving door problem is premised on the assumption that a market exists for the services of former government employees.
+However, no attempt has been made to provide a measure of the value of these services, nor to evaluate the effect of regulations intended to curb the problem.
+This article attempts to fill this gap by utilizing an event-study methodology to measure the effect of gaining access to government under alternative regulations.